rohitgupta61/myblog/blog/_posts/2021-02-05-retention long.md

 layout: post
 truncated_preview: true
 excerpt_separator: <!--more-->
-title: Retention in F2P Games (Long)
+title: Retention in F2P Games
 ---

 Retention rate is an important metric for success in mobile gaming, and it becomes even more important as CPI (Cost Per Install) increases due to increased competition.
 Here are some reasons why: